Skip to main content

 • San Marino should ensure that all the TPNW obligations are implemented domestically, through legal, administrative, and other necessary measures.

-• San Marino should conclude and bring into force an Additional Protocol with the IAEA.
+• San Marino should conclude and bring into force an Additional Protocol (AP) with the International Atomic Energy Agency (IAEA).

 Can you help us update this state profile?
 Send e-mail